briis/pyaffalddk/README.md

-# pyaffalddk
+# Python Wrapper for RenoWeb Garbage System API

-Python Wrapper for AffaldDK Garbage System API
+A module to retrieve Garbage Collection data for Danish Municipalities that are using RenoWeb